 Smart Bike Lock

-With the advent of the Internet of Things and consumers carrying incredibly powerful computers in their pockets (smartphones), Lattis identified the opportunity to create a smart bike lock, the Ellipse, featuring theft reporting, notifications if a friend using the device was involved in a crash and many other features.
+With the advent of the Internet of Things and consumers carrying incredibly powerful computers in their pockets (smartphones), Lattis identified the opportunity to create a smart bike lock.
+The Ellipse, features theft reporting, notifications if a friend using the device was involved in a crash, and many other features.

-In order to ensure the lock could achieve its full potential, continuous charging and power consumption were vitally important in the design process.
-Lattis wanted to make their smart lock battery last as long as possible, freeing consumers from having to worry about battery life and running the risk of the lock dying and being rendered useless.
+To ensure the lock could achieve its full potential, continuous charging and power consumption were vitally important in the design process.
+Lattis wanted to make their smart lock battery last as long as possible, freeing consumers from having to worry about battery life and running the risk of the lock dying, rendering its advanced features useless.

 Interested in a custom solution?